wayosu/wayosu/README.md

 </p>

 ### ✨&nbsp; About Me
+I am an enthusiastic IT professional currently working as an IT staff member at a university in Gorontalo, Indonesia.
+I am passionate about exploring new things in the world of programming, and I enjoy diving deep into innovative technologies while continuously expanding my technical skills.
 I'm just an ordinary person who wants to be a developer.
 Trying to be good and useful.

 ### ✨&nbsp; I prefer working with
 <div style="display: flex; flex-wrap: wrap; gap: 8px; align-items: center;">